 And here I lost a battle: in the second paragraph, I originally wanted "INTERSTELLAR DEATH MATCH" to be in all caps.
 I felt that it would have emphasized that this is not just any old everyday interstellar death match, but an INTERSTELLAR DEATH MATCH worth watching.
 Oh, well.
 I hope it still got the point across.

-is a nostalgia property by the popularity, at least in Japan, of the storylines where they bring back characters from the original manga for One Last Fight.
+You can tell that Ultimate Muscle is a nostalgia property by the popularity, at least in Japan, of the storylines where they bring back characters from the original manga for One Last Fight.

 I'm happy with this text, but obviously I was working with good material.
 There is literally no way to go wrong when summarizing a fight between a superpowered wrestler and a living toilet.
 By the way, this is Hollywood Bowl: